-- 105 series derailleur: This rear derailleur from the 105 series has been designed for road riding.
-When it is used as part of an 11s 105 groupset, you will be able to adapt and conquer different styles of road riding thanks to the improved handling and adjustable control.
+- 105 series derailleur: This rear derailleur from the 105 series has been designed for the purpose of road riding.
+When it is used as part of a 11s 105 groupset, you will be able to adapt and conquer different styles of road riding thanks to the improved handling and adjustable control.

-- Wide link: The pivot link is widened on the Rear derailleur here so that strength is boosted while the derailleur is very stiff.
-Rigidity is boosted thanks to the widening of both the inner and right links.
-The derailleur will not flex at all – generating gear shifts that glare quickly and accurately.
+- Wide link: The pivot link is widened on the rear derailleur here so that strength is boosted.This will also make the derailleur very stiff.
+Rigidity is boosted thanks to widening of both the inner and right link.
+The derailleur will not flex at all – generating gear shifts that glare quick and accurate.

 - Shadow RD: Shimano Shadow ensures that the profile of the rear derailleur has a low design, and the construction is running single tension.
 When used for riding on rough roads, there is no contact between the chainstay and the derailleur so that performance is smooth and noiseless.
 By low design, we are referring to the position of the top gear.

 - Cable housing: This Shimano housing for the shifter cable is a must for the Shimano 105 RD-R7000 rear derailleur, where a reduced radius routing path is used between it and the frame.
-The construction is superior and uses high-quality materials so that the shifting action is smooth.
-Adjustments can be made to the cable length following the frame size of your bicycle.
-This will allow for optimal performance.
+The construction is superior and uses high quality materials so that the shifting action is smooth.
+Adjustments can be made to the cable length in accordance with frame size of your bicycle.
+This will allow optimal performance.

 - No free stroke adjustment.

 Rear shifting with the Shimano 105 RD-700 was predictable, abrupt, and light.
-We can confidently say that Shimano has taken significant steps forward from its previous generation of road bike rear derailleurs.
-It has used Shadow construction so that the derailleur was tucked beneath the chainstay of our road bike.
+We can confidently say that Shimano has taken significant steps forward from its previous generation of foad bike rear derailleurs.
+It has used Shadow construction so that the derailleur wss tucked beneath the chainstay of our road bike.
 This would certainly save the derailleur from damage in case of a crash.

 Shimano 105 RD-R7000 Derailleur

-11. GX Type 2.1: 2×10 GX provides a wider range of gears; shifting variation and chain slap is eliminated; stable drivetrain
+11. GX Type 2.1: 2×10 GX provides a widespread range of gears; shifting variation and chain slap is eliminated; stable drivetrain

 - Material: Aluminum